ecmwf/metview-python/docs/api/grib_toc.rst

       - Converts numbers to missing values in a :class:`Fieldset`

     * - :func:`cleanfile`
-      - Removes unwanted header padding from GRIB and BUFR
+      - Removes unwanted header padding from GRIB and :class:`Bufr` files

     * - :func:`corr_a`
       - Computes the area-weighted correlation for each field in a :class:`Fieldset`